Online Business Productivity & Organization

 This one took me wayyy too long to figure out.
 But once I did, I was amazed at how much time (and sanity) it saved me.

-Whenever a new customer had a question about shipping costs, I found myself typing out the same paragraph from scratch every single time.
+When I owned an online bookshop, whenever a new customer had a question about shipping costs, I found myself typing out the same paragraph from scratch every single time.
 If that doesn’t drive you crazy…well, then you must have nerves of steel.

 You should keep a text copy of any writing you’ll need to use more than 3 times.
 This includes emails, pitches, product descriptions, customer service responses – anything like that.